 The process ZenMate.bat contains no information about the creator.

-Description: ZenMate.bat is not essential for the Windows OS and causes relatively few problems.
+Description: ZenMate.bat is not essential for Windows and will often cause problems.
 ZenMate.bat is located in a subfolder of the user's profile folder.

 Recommended: Identify ZenMate.bat related errors